lucianoojeda36/upper-eat/uppereat_back/README.md

 # UpperEat Backend

 ## Project Overview
-UpperEat is a backend application built with TypeScript, Express, Apollo Server, and Prisma ORM for database management.
+UpperEat is a backend application built with TypeScript, Graphql, Apollo Server, and Prisma ORM for database management.

 ## Prerequisites
 - Node.js (v14 or higher)